What is Co-op?

 Out of Town Co-ops: Students who co-op out of town are responsible for finding their own housing near the employer’s location.
 Most employers will provide a list of apartments or housing options to assist students.
 Talk with your employer on housing before you move.

-Students who return from co-op are guaranteed on-campus housing.
 Contact RIT Housing for any questions or concerns.

 Dealing with stressful and uncomfortable situations can be part of the workplace learning experience.